 This will be a two-day event to come together to imagine what a constitutional renewal could look like in the United States.
 We expect people from coast to coast to join this event.

 Day 1: Saturday, October 24th 10am-3pm Pacific / 1pm-6pm Eastern

 Day 2: Sunday, October 25th 10am-1pm Pacific / 1pm-4pm Eastern

-This two day event will include panel discussions, small group breakouts, planning, community building and most of all mapping out the path needed to create a U.S. Constitution that is works for all people and that honors nature, and values life over profits and property.
+This two-day event will include panel discussions, small group breakouts, planning, community building, and most of all mapping out the path needed to create a U.S. Constitution that works for all people and that honors nature, and values life over profits and property.